What A Buzzkill! Marketing Buzzwords That Need To Be Given A Rest

 There are two key reasons why we take issue with radical and revolutionary.
 First, they are usually used in place of more accurate terms such as progressive or innovative.
 Unless new markets are being created and/or eliminated, or people are creating previously unimagined habits, then it’s highly unlikely that a business, product or approach is actually radical or revolutionary.

 Secondly, these terms have been used so much that it diminishes a brand’s worth when used, especially when it isn’t factually correct.
 Rather than getting lost in the sea of overuse, we suggest bringing it back to basics.
+It’s a habit we personally practice when writing our thought leadership pieces.
 Again, words such as inventive and unconventional work just as well in getting your point across, and have less of that annoying, just-another-brand-calling-itself-revolutionary aftertaste.